 Known Problems with Samba Filesharing for Android.

 - Sometimes the Ouya Samba service does not like to stay active after a restart, just go back into the menu and re-enable (Note: After the jackelope upgrade for the Ouya OS I haven’t needed to restart that service)

-- You will not be able use Samba filesharing on a USB drive if it is formatted for NTFS or EXT4 partitions (this is important for people who are using XBMC for a media server and have very large files exceeding 4GB!) .
-To work around this; Safely eject your USB drive, insert a fat32 drive (It can be a smaller USB stick or whatever you have laying around the house really!), launch the Samba filesharing app again , disable your services, then in Other Fileshare settings you can create the mount for your USB drive. enable the service again and reboot your Ouya to swap out the USB sticks.
-After that it will happily share a EXT4 partition without an issue.
+- You will not be able to use Samba filesharing on a USB drive if it is formatted for NTFS or EXT4 partitions (this is important for people who are using XBMC for a media server and have very large files exceeding 4GB!).
+To work around this; Safely eject your USB drive, insert a fat32 drive (It can be a smaller USB stick or whatever you have laying around the house really!), launch the Samba filesharing app again, disable your services, then Other Fileshare settings you can create the mount for your USB drive. enable the service again and reboot your Ouya to swap out the USB sticks.
+After that, it will happily share an EXT4 partition without an issue.